milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 For online multiplayer games, we may use the general location of your device (such as your city, state/province, or country) to match you with other players that are close to the relevant game server so that your gameplay is less likely to be interrupted by internet delays;

-For communication features, such as text chat, we transmit text communications you send to another player or group of players and to deliver text communications they send to you.
-Note that we may use Service Providers to perform services related to these communications on our behalf (as described in the Privacy Statement), which may include providing text chat, moderation, and related services; and
+For communication features, such as chat, we transmit communications you send to another player or group of players and deliver communications they send to you.
+Note that we may use Service Providers to perform services related to these communications on our behalf (as described in the Privacy Statement), which may include providing chat, moderation, and related services; and

 For user-generated content features, we use your personal information to display your user-generated content to other players in the Netflix game, or in accordance with how you have shared the user-generated content (for example, on a third party service).